 47 Meters Down

-If you love a good (or bad) shark movie, Netflix truly has you covered.
-47 Meters Down stars Mandy Moore as a goody two shoes encouraged to be more adventurous by her badass younger sister.
+If you love a good (or bad) shark movie, Netflix has you covered.
+47 Meters Down stars Mandy Moore as a goody-two-shoes encouraged to be more adventurous by her badass younger sister.
 But when said younger sister convinces her to go shark watching on a rather questionable boat, the situation gets hairy fast.

 Train to Busan

 This South Korean flick has quickly catapulted itself to the highest echelons of modern horror.
 As our main characters take a train to Busan, a zombie apocalypse breaks out.
 To keep themselves safe, Seok-woo and his daughter Su-an must fight their way through the zombies to the first class car, where passengers remain hidden and safe.

 Based on Adam Nevill’s chiller of a novel, The Ritual follows five old university friends as they plan a hike in Sweden.
 After one of the friends gets murdered while they’re planning, the remaining four vow to undertake the journey in his memory.
 The group find themselves tortured by nightmares–both real and imagined–as they venture through a stark Scandinavian landscape.

 When Netflix announced their upcoming adaptation of Stephen King’s Gerald’s Game, we were hesitant.
 After all, most of the “action” of the book takes place with its heroine handcuffed to a bed.
 But once again, Mike Flanagan of Hush fame puts his expertise to terrifyingly good use, delivering a claustrophobic flick that manages to measure up to the King novel.

 All the Boys Love Mandy Lane